This Footy Thread is Now Closed, New Thread Link on Last page

 DC United 4-1 Orlando City

-Uniteds washing the City's today :pimp:
+Uniteds washing the City's today :hat

-Respect josh4523 josh4523 for realizing you just made the hottest of takes :lol: Ronnie da goat.
+Respect josh4523 josh4523 for realizing you just made the hottest of takes :lol Ronnie da goat.

 I know y'all hate fantasy talk but I feel like Theo Epstein today... realized my team was ****e so I used my wildcard this week.